ViktorSamuel/3pleGame-CS50-Final/README.md

 # 3pleGame-CS50-Final

-This is the first version of the project, which includes a functioning codebase for a web application.
+Project, which includes a functioning codebase for a web application.
 The project consists of HTML, CSS, and JavaScript files.

 #### It contains the following files and directories:
 - `index.html`: The main HTML file for the application.